eilvelia/tdl/README.md

 > [!TIP]
 > It is generally significantly more convenient to use tdl with TypeScript,
-> which enables autocompletion along with the documentation for more than 2500
+> which enables autocompletion along with the documentation comments for more than 2500
 > TDLib methods and structures.

 While tdl works with any TDLib version (above the requirement), the TypeScript types have to be installed specifically for the TDLib version you use.
-This can be done via a small `tdl-install-types` utility, which downloads and generates types for you.
-It can be called using `npx tdl-install-types` without a separate installation step.

-`prebuilt-tdlib` since td-1.8.52 (2025-08-11) already comes with TypeScript types generated, so this section is only relevant if you do not use `prebuilt-tdlib`, use older version of it, or need to patch the types.
+`prebuilt-tdlib` since version td-1.8.52 (released 2025-08-11) comes with TypeScript types included for its TDLib version.
+If you do not use `prebuilt-tdlib`, use older version of it, or want to patch the types, you may generate TypeScript types using the following `tdl-install-types` utility, which fetches the schema and generates types for you.
+It can be called using `npx tdl-install-types` without separate installation.

 ```console
 $ npx tdl-install-types [<options>] [<target>]